Best practice for multi-language websites

 Now you've installed 2 versions of your checkout in both languages, you'll want to turn off the language chooser in settings back to a single language (which is over-ridden by your installation code anyway):

 What about the emails that get sent?

-When you set the checkout to a particular language (or the customer chooses a language), we store that against the order that get placed and the emails that get sent are all in that language.
-So a French checkout order will have French emails, and the English one will have English emails.
+When you set the checkout to a particular language (or the customer chooses a language), we store that against the order that get placed and the emails that get sent are all in that language, so a French checkout order will have French emails, and the English one will have English emails.
 This is all taken care of you if you use the default email copy and built-in translations we've already included.

 Terms & Conditions: Can only be used on Wednesdays

 Ne peut être utilisé que le mercredi

 Alternatively, you can specify additional terms & conditions per item, meaning that your French items can have French terms, and your English items will have English terms: